Payroll in the USA

 That being said, there is a labyrinth of law and legislation to get through before a company can do business in New York.
 Company-owners who wish to do so must first file an ‘application for authority’ in the Department of State.
 Those who do manage to get approval and set up their business in New York must contend with somewhat complicated regulations, and high taxes.

-Whether you are looking for payroll and HR in New York, Texas, California or Florida, FMP Global can help.
+Whether you are looking for payroll in New York, Texas, California or Florida, IRIS FMP can help.
 We have over 40 years of experience ensuring businesses remain compliant with differing laws and legislation internationally.
 Take a look at what we can do to help your expanding business:

 - Employment Contracts